marty-wickham/First-milestone-project/README.md

 In order to achieve an appropriate layout for different devices and scren sizes I made use of *Bootstraps grid sytem* and any *media queries* where necessary.

-I also used a *code validator* on w3.org for any error, which were fixed afterwards, link: https://validator.w3.org/nu/?doc=https%3A%2F%2Frasifrana.github.io%2Fclonee-computers%2F
+I also used a *code validator* on [W3 Markup Validation Service](https://validator.w3.org/#validate_by_input) to checks for any errors that needed to be fixed in my code.

 ## Deployment
 1. The project was written and developed in the Cloud9 IDE.